 From Dayton take Interstate 70 East and take Wilson Road exit (west of Columbus).
 Make a left onto Wilson.
 Follow Wilson Road for 1-2 miles to Sullivant Avenue.
 Turn left on Sullivant.
 Cemetery will be one mile on the left.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

 The private and community cemeteries that contain NCA soldiers' and government lots, and Confederate cemeteries, do not always have staffed offices on site.
 When administrative information for the larger cemetery is available, it is provided below.

-This cemetery is overseen by Dayton National Cemetery.
+This soldiers' lot is overseen by Dayton National Cemetery.